 The A/D Converter has two interrupts which both are contained in Multi-function interrupt.
-One is the A/D converter compare result interrupt which is controlled by the comparison of the converted data registers (SADOH/SADOL) to the boundary register pairs (ADHVDH/ADHVDL and ADLVDH/ADLVDL) and the compare result interrupt trigger condition is set by ADCHVE and ADCLVE bits.
+One is the A/D converter compare result interrupt which is controlled by the comparison of the converted data registers (SADOH/SADOL) to the boundary register pairs (ADHVDH/ADHVDL and ADLVDH/ADLVDL) and the compare result interrupt trigger condition is set by ADCHVE and ADCLVE bits in the ADCR2 register.
 An A/D converter compare result interrupt request will take place when the preset A/D converter compare result trigger condition occurs.
 The other is controlled by the end of an A/D conversion process.

 An A/D converter interrupt request will take place when the A/D converter interrupt request flag, ADF or ALIMF, is set, which occurs when the A/D conversion process finishes or a compare result is generated.
 To allow the program to branch to its interrupt vector address, the global interrupt enable bit, EMI, the related Multi-function interrupt enable bit and the A/D converter interrupt enable bit, ADE or ALIME, must first be set.
-When the interrupt is enabled, the stack is not full and an A/D conversion compare result generates or an end of A/D conversion process occurs, a subroutine call to the respective Multi-function interrupt vector will take place.
-When the A/D converter interrpt is serviced, the related Multi-function interrupt request flag will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
+When the interrupt is enabled, the stack is not full and an A/D conversion compare result generates or an end of A/D conversion process occurs, a subroutine call to the respective Multi-function interrupt request flag will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
 However the ADF or ALIMF flag will not be automatically cleared to zero, they have to be cleared by the application program.